drewhendrickson/gae-experiment-base/README.md

     - In js folder:
         - experiment.js: guts of the experiment.
 Loaded by index.html, loads content from html files in html folder.
 Will need to be changed for your experiment.
 - In analysis folder:
-    - read.R: read in a file named raw_data.csv (presumeably downloaded from App Engine) and parse the JSON to create (and save) an RData object
+    - read.R: read in a file named raw_data.csv (presumeably downloaded from App Engine) and parse the JSON to create (and save) an RData object (calls parser.py)
-    - JSON_parser_function.R: helper function for read.R that takes a vector or list of JSON encoded experimental variables and returns a data frame.
-One row for each entry in the original vector (or list) and a column for each experimental variable that existed.
+    - parser.py: parses raw GAE result into CSV file suitable to be read into R (by read.R)

 ### How to run locally for testing (in Chrome)?